puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### The Puppet Agent Role

-The agent role is most easily installed using a package manager (See [agent installation](TODO: anchor) below).
+The agent role is most easily installed using a package manager (See [installing agents](#Installing Agents) below).
 On platforms that do not support remote package repos, the installer script is used.

 This role should be installed on **every node** in your deployment, including the master, database support, and console nodes.
-(If you choose the puppet master, database support, or console roles, the puppet agent role will be installed automatically at the same time.)
+(When you choose the puppet master, database support, or console roles, the puppet agent role will be installed automatically at the same time.)
 Nodes with the puppet agent role can:

 * Run the puppet agent daemon, which pulls configurations from the puppet master and applies them.
 * Listen for orchestration messages and invoke orchestration actions when they receive a valid command.